Quit Moaning–Finding a Job is Not Difficult!

 “We do require a full drug screening as part of our interviewing process.
 That isn’t going to be a problem for you, is it?
 Would you be able to stop at the testing center today?”

 Yes, I do ask this question.
 Drugs should never be a problem for you.
 You should be able to happily agree to an immediate drug test.
-As an employer, I’ve had issues with staff members and cocaine, meth, and pills.
-I don’t know of anyone, even in Florida where it isn’t legal, who gives a crap about recreational marijuana use outside of work.
-However, if you’re a recreational user of hard drugs or an addict, handle that before you step into any interview.
+As an employer, I’ve had issues with employees who used cocaine, meth, and pills.

 “What is your idea of a strong work ethic?”